-As a teacher and researcher, I strive to create an environment where all individuals—regardless of background, gender identity, or personal beliefs—feel respected and supported in their academic, professional and personal growth.
-I believe that a diverse and inclusive environment enhances learning, research, and collaboration by bringing together different perspectives and experiences, as long as we engage tolerantly with one another.
+As a teacher and researcher, I strive to create an environment where all individuals—particularly those from historically underrepresented or marginalized backgrounds, regardless of background, sexual orientation, gender identity, or personal or political beliefs—feel respected and supported in their academic, professional and personal growth.
+I believe that, if we all act tolerantly, a diverse and inclusive environment enhances learning, research, and collaboration by bringing together different perspectives and experiences.
 Specifically, I want to highlight three aspects in which I foster DEI:

 Fostering DEI in the Classroom